codemandosch/taco2swe/README.md

 Övriga kommandon:

-#write command in terminal before training to decide which GPU that should be used.
+Write command in terminal before training to decide which GPU that should be used.
 	export CUDA_VISIBLE_DEVICES=1
 	export CUDA_VISIBLE_DEVICES=0

-#run this command in the Tacotron-2 folder to be able to use griffin_lim_synthesis_tool.ipynb
+run this command in the Tacotron-2 folder to be able to use griffin_lim_synthesis_tool.ipynb
 	jupyter notebook --ip=127.0.0.1 --port=31337

-#Synthesize command
+Synthesize command
 	python3 synthesize.py --model='Tacotron' --checkpoint='pretrained' --name='Tacotron-2' --text_list=''

-#normalization command
+normalization command
 	ffmpeg-normalize *.wav --dual-mono -ext "wav" -f -nt rms -t -19